 Reasonable Accommodation (RA) cases can be complex, requiring extensive personnel and financial resources, and often including a vast document repository.
-The entellitrak-based Reasonable Accommodation Software solution manages the rules and regulations that guide RA policies and procedures, and tracks all case details.
+The entellitrak-based Reasonable Accommodation Software solutions manage the rules and regulations that guide RA policies and procedures, and track all case details.

 - Answering Your Questions about Partner Sales Enablement February 5, 2020

 - Introducing Chris Flores, Vice President of Global Alliances January 15, 2020

 - 6 Tips for Stress-Free Software Adoption December 11, 2019